3gData/3gData.github.io/index.md

 # Sound-Responsive Zombies.
 A fun little project in which i worked on for a while, These zombies listen out for sounds played and also have sight.
 Pretty cool right?
+Created with almost no assets and within a day.

 https://user-images.githubusercontent.com/91347920/166917287-f3764adb-db74-45a7-9ea3-23a67df0cdf2.mp4

 # b

 https://user-images.githubusercontent.com/91347920/166917294-42efbb32-da8f-4c3b-8df0-cb7a96f88fc9.mp4

 https://user-images.githubusercontent.com/91347920/166917296-db377990-dbb0-4a7b-bcfa-78fc7aed916a.mp4
 https://user-images.githubusercontent.com/91347920/166917299-2da757fe-577d-4638-9642-292b7729cbe8.mp4
 https://user-images.githubusercontent.com/91347920/166917302-0459e6f8-e29f-4049-850a-3aa23368d152.mp4